![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 body.
 The body was ribbed in reverse with black silk thread.
 The collar was of two Chinese Pheasant

-is usually tied with pheasant rump rather than groundhog.
+is usually tied with pheasant rump rather than groundhog for the tail.
 Many body colors are added to the Carey style

 using chennille, floss, peacock, and various dubbings for the body along with ribbings.
 Commercially-tied Careys will